 As with everything that exists online, it is about time.
 You have a limited amount of time to capture a website visitor’s attention.
 This is even more so the case with mobile devices because users are accessing your website while out and about on the go.
-If a visitor is able to easily navigate your pages and the content is written mobile friendly, you increase the chance of converting visitors into customers.
+If a visitor is able to easily navigate your pages and the content is written mobile-friendly, you increase the chance of converting visitors into customers.

-Social media referrals are on mobile
+Social media referrals are on a mobile

 91% of mobile internet access is used for social activities.
 As social media continues to grow and evolve, it’s finding its primary hub on mobile devices.
 If your business is involved in social media marketing of any sort, there is a better than average chance incoming traffic will be accessing your site via mobile devices.